razetime/ngn-k-tutorial/pt1.md

 In this program, <code>\` 0:</code> is the equivalent of a print statement in any other language.
 It will print a simple character array given to it with a newline at the end.
 You can change it to <code>\` 1:</code> if you want to display without a newline.

-Reminder: K code has no precendence rules, other than executing everything from right to left.
+Reminder: K's "operators" have no precedence.
 So the interpreter reads <code>"Hello World"</code> first, then <code>0:</code>, then the backtick.

 The other major part of our Hello World program is the character array, which brings us to the lego bricks of the array-based language: the arrays.